hkpeterpeter/aialifehack18-team17/README.md

 # Team members
 - Peter Chung (UI/UX)
     - Participated/joined more than 30 Hackathons in Hong Kong
+    - Used to have a health-tech startup project at Cyberport 2 years ago
 - Colin Wong (Design thinker)
     - Worked as an insurance broker for nearly 8 years
     - Co-founded an InsurTech startup for nearly 2 years